VIENNESE VERDICTS | The EBJ Jury Reviews (Part 6)

 While you’re waiting, let us know how you rate Azerbaijan, Germany, Israel, Moldova and Hungary, and how you’d rank them.
 If you don’t, well…nothing much will happen.
 But if you do, you’ll get a virtual high-five.

-Posted on May 9, 2015, in Eurovision 2015, Reviews and tagged Ann Sophie, Azerbaijan, Boggie, Eduard Romanyuta, Elnur Huseynov, Eurovision 2015, Germany, Hungary, Israel, Moldova, Nadav Guedj, reviews, Vienna.
+Posted on May 9, 2015, in ESC + JESC Reviews, Eurovision 2015 and tagged Ann Sophie, Azerbaijan, Boggie, Eduard Romanyuta, Elnur Huseynov, ESC + JESC Reviews, Eurovision 2015, Germany, Hungary, Israel, Moldova, Nadav Guedj, Vienna.
 Bookmark the permalink.
 7 Comments.